 The concept is defined as any method that’s “reasonably calculated at determining that a person is a parent of a child that also verifies the age and identity of that parent by commercially reasonable means.”
 In practice, that could involve platforms asking children for the names, addresses, phone numbers, and email addresses of their consenting parents, followed by contacting the people whose names were provided by the children to seek confirmation.

-Paving the way for Florida to punish social media companies that allow minors access, a third proposed rule says that platforms will be held accountable for “willful disregard” if they have access to “facts or circumstances” that would reasonably cause them to suspect a user might be a child but fail to verify the user’s age.
+Paving the way for Florida to punish social media companies that allow minors access, a third proposed rule states that platforms will be held accountable for “willful disregard” if they have access to “facts or circumstances” that would reasonably cause them to suspect that a user might be a child but fail to verify the user’s age.

-Gov. Ron DeSantis signed the bill into law in March after it overwhelmingly passed in the state Legislature.
+Florida Gov. Ron DeSantis signed the bill into law in March after it overwhelmingly passed in the state Legislature.
 It has drawn skepticism from parents who question whether the restrictions are practical, as well as from tech advocates who say it won’t survive a judicial review of its constitutionality.

 Tech industry trade group NetChoice, whose members include Meta and X, called the law “unconstitutional.”
 It argued that the law essentially means that everyone in Florida—regardless of their age—will need what resembles an “I.D. for the Internet,” making businesses collect more, not less, of their sensitive personal data.